visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

-A constructive correction has value only when it represents a step towards the comprehensive solution, can sufficiently reduce the impact of the issue and can be rolled out to users significantly sooner than the comprehensive solution.
-Ordinarily, the constructive work is something the **Primary** handles as part of their SRE responsibilities.
-The comprehensive work is handled as part of normal product development.
+A constructive correction has value only when it represents a step towards the comprehensive solution, can sufficiently reduce the impact of the issue and can be rolled out to users significantly sooner and with lower cost than the comprehensive solution.
+Ordinarily, a constructive correction is something the **Primary** handles as part of their SRE activity.
+The comprehensive solution, which often involves more planning and resource allocation, is handled as part of normal product development activities.

 Constructive corrections can wind up falling through the cracks of traditional software project management and planning processes.
 However, such work also often